alexklwong/stereopagnosia/README.md

 In order to run the experiments for AANet, you will need to compile their deformable convolutions (deform_conv_cuda).

-Because Ubuntu 20.04 ships with gcc8, you may have trouble compiling using their [instructions] (https://github.com/alexklwong/stereopagnosia/tree/master/external_src/aanet#installation).
+Because Ubuntu 20.04 ships with gcc8, you may have trouble compiling using their [instructions](https://github.com/alexklwong/stereopagnosia/tree/master/external_src/aanet#installation).

 For the ease of use, you can consider copying the binary that matches your system in
 ```